 Optics: This one is actually less obvious while simultaneously being totally obvious.
 Yeah, that makes no sense.
 The point of Production (and ok maybe I should change the name to Practical) is not to force people to use totally stripped down equipment.
 It's to strip out expensive competition driven equipment and allow people to be competitive with practical gear.
 The bottom line is that optics on a rifle is just a given.
 In the same way I dislike forcing people to buy equipment just to keep up, I won't force people to ignore widely available and useful equipment just to make life harder.
 There is a delicate balancing act going on with optics where money might = performance, but the affordable optic field is deep and wide and ever expanding.
 Irons are difficult enough that they deserve their own division, which is generally the case.
+More importantly, no one shows up for iron sight divisions and requiring them in my Production division in my view is a death sentence for it.
 It's a situation where allowing optics does more to level the playing field overall than prohibiting them would.
 Why have I lumped magnified and non-magnified optics together?
 Simple.
 The "Limited" division in USPSA MultiGun or any division that is no different from another save for the optic magnification, in my view, simply doesn't work.
 If one particular match requires a 400 yard shot and another doesn't have a shot over 100 yards, the non magnified optic is simply at a huge disadvantage one day, and a huge advantage the next day.
 There is no good solution to this problem and no reason a shooter wouldn't choose the right equipment for the situation in the real world.

 Pistol Magazines: I hate USPSA Production division's 10 round capacity restriction.
 Magazine extensions are a silly price which in my view outweighs the growing popularity and practicality of them in the real world.
 But more importantly, that leaves a bunch of people in the middle with ACTUAL factory equipment that came in the box with their pistol.
 If one guy has 17 rounds and another has 18, there really isn't much advantage.
 So, flush fitting magazines is a requirement simple enough to enforce and prevents the purchase of ridiculously overpriced equipment in order to be competitive.